lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 ## Events

+### `submit`

+Fired when the user submits the form and validation succeeds, containing the current values of each of the `form-field` elements contained within the form.

 ### `v-model`

 The current values of each of the `form-field` elements contained within the form will be available as an object through `v-model`.